JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Related Works

 \subsection{Static Benchmark-based Evaluation}

-These methods employ pre-constructed benchmarks to evaluate LLMs in specific tasks, using formats such as multiple-choice, question-answer(Q\&A), or prompts for performing tasks.
-For multiple-choice \citep{clark2018think, hendrycksmeasuring, huang2023c} or Q\&A \citep{lin2022truthfulqa, cobbe2021training, multihoprag} formats, the benchmark provides correct answers and measures the target's capability by its accuracy.
-For task-execution format, the benchmark measures the model by the correctness and plausibility assessed by human \citep{chang2024survey} or LLM-as-a-judge \citep{pandalm, mtbench} based on reference answers.
-These methods ensure controllable question quality and rapid pipelines, but they are also susceptible to data contamination, which undermines the validity of evaluations.
+These methods employ pre-constructed benchmarks to evaluate LLMs, using formats such as multiple-choice, question-answer(Q\&A), or prompts for performing tasks.
+For multiple-choice \citep{clark2018think, hendrycksmeasuring, huang2023c} or Q\&A \citep{lin2022truthfulqa, cobbe2021training, multihoprag}, the benchmark provides correct answers and assesses the target by the accuracy.
+For task-execution format, the benchmark measures the model by the metrics assessed by human \citep{chang2024survey} or LLM-as-a-judge \citep{pandalm, mtbench}.
+These methods ensure controllable question quality, but they are also susceptible to data contamination, which undermines the validity of evaluations.